is founding editor of Menda City Review. He's taken a few road trips.

 All information contained herein is believed to be accurate and correct, but not warranted as such.
 Neither Menda City Press nor its editorial staff shall be held liable for false information or copyright infringement passed on by its Contributors.

-is a photographer we love here at MCR.
+is a photographer much appreciated here at MCR.
 To see more of her outstanding work, please check out her website: www.mpcreativeonline.com

 All artwork contained herein is copyrighted by the respective artists listed below.
 Please do not copy or print these images for any use other than personal without first receiving consent from the artist.
 They're poor; help them eat.